-On Competition Day for Traditional Tournaments
+On Competition Day

 Teams may be required to register at a central location upon arrival.
 They are given a scheduled time to compete in Long-Term and in Spontaneous.
 Sometimes these are on different days, but often they're on the same day with sufficient time in between.